 The Covenant for Clergy Care and Wellbeing was passed as an Act of (General) Synod during its Group of Sessions in February 2020, expressing the mind of the National Church on the importance of supporting clergy wellbeing.
-Our own webpage on Clergy Well-being is in the process of being revised, and will contain contact details and helpful information for support.
 On 1 September 2022, the Revd Canon Leanne Roberts was appointed Dean of Clergy Wellbeing to enable clergy within the Diocese of Southwark to access various kind of support, and to provide a confidential space for conversation, guidance, and pastoral care.
 Canon Roberts was previously our Diocesan Director of Ordinands and is a professionally qualified and registered Jungian psychotherapist.
 She may be contacted in confidence via email (leanne.roberts@southwark.anglican.org) and works from home so in-person meetings are held in private.
-Her working days are Sunday, Tuesday, and Wednesday.
+Her Diocesan working days are Sunday, Tuesday, and Wednesday.

-Also see the national link for support of clergy: https://www.churchofengland.org/resources/clergy-resources/national-clergy-hr/supporting-clergy-health-and-wellbeing/covenant
+Also see the national link for support of clergy: churchofengland.org/resources/clergy-resources/national-clergy-hr/supporting-clergy-health-and-wellbeing/covenant